-During this year, relevant initiatives were developed with artisanal miners and which contributed to their support for the La India mine project.
-The Company implemented a training campaign aimed at preventing collapses or landslides at artisanal miner extraction sites, thus reducing the risk for artisanal miners.
-80% of the artisanal miners participated in the training campaign, with each miner receiving 45 metres of high quality rope.
+During this year, relevant initiatives were developed with artisanal miners in order to consolidate their support towards the La India project.
+This included implementation of a training campaign to prevent collapses or landslides at each artisanal extraction site.
+80% of the sector was covered by this training campaign, which included the donations of 45-metre lengths of high quality rope for their activities.